jucian0/turbo-version/CONTRIBUTING.md

 # Contribution Guidelines

-We welcome contributions to Turbo Version from anyone, regardless of skill level or experience.
+We welcome contributions to Turboversion from anyone, regardless of skill level or experience.
 If you are interested in contributing, please follow these guidelines:

 ## Getting Started

-Fork the Turbo Version repository to your own account.
+Fork the Turboversion repository to your own account.
 Clone your forked repository to your local machine.
 Install the required dependencies by running npm install in the root directory of the project.